 Prompt engineering defined

 AI prompt engineering is the process of crafting highly specific instructions to guide a Large Language Model (LLM) to generate a more accurate and relevant response to user queries.
+It's often employed by LLM agents in generative AI frameworks like Retrieval-Augmented Generation (RAG).

 Prompt engineering is essentially asking a question in a way that ensures your enterprise LLM understands exactly what you're looking for.
 The goal of prompt engineering is to structure prompts – questions, commands, scenarios, and more – in such a way that the model elicits the most useful answer to a particular question.